Awiedenman/movie-tracker-2/README.md

+# MOVIE TRACKER

+Movie Tracker is a webiste that utilizes react, redux and react-router to allow users to create an account, browse current movies and select favorites to view when logged in.
+We consumed data from the moviedb api to display current movies and utilized a postgress database to create users and save their favorites.

 ##### Iteration 0: Pull in movie API
  - [x] Pull most recent movies from MovieDB API.
  - [x] Display each movie on root index `/`